-An Action is the minimal executable operation; normally it consists in an interaction with the World Engine; but actions can also add, remove or modify a belief (epistemic actions).
-Actions are activated by goals whose GCond correspond to their PCond or by plans having them in their ActionSet.
+An Action is the minimal executable operation; typically it consists in an interaction with the World Engine; but actions can also check, add, remove or modify a Belief (epistemic actions).
+Actions are activated by goals whose GCond correspond to their PCond or by Plans via the ActionSet.